 Overall Cost & Financial Aid

 Law school can be expensive and doing your research in advance can make a big difference in the long run.
 State schools tend to be less expensive than private schools, and some law schools offer scholarships and grants depending on merit, financial need, or both.
-Spend some time looking into this on the front side if it this will be an important factor for you.
+Spend some time looking into this on the front side if this will be an important factor for you.

 Location, Location, Location